Dre Campbell Farm

 Takeaway

-Natural methods of pest control are an essential element in avoiding the spread of harmful chemicals.
-Little workers like the flower bug go a long way in helping the organic gardener/farmer to eliminate or reduce pests on crops naturally.
+Natural pest control methods are essential for avoiding the spread of harmful chemicals.
+Little workers like the flower bug go a long way toward helping the organic gardener/farmer eliminate or reduce pests naturally.

 Andre Campbell